cavo789/marknotes/src/readme.md

-# MarkNotes - Source
+# marknotes - Source

-This folder contains unminified source files for the MarkDown application.
+This folder contains unminified source files for the marknotes application.

 Use these files if you want to have access to the original filese and, for instance, if you want add your own code.